abogo-nono/expense-tracking-api/README.md

 - **Reporting**: Generate summaries of expenses over time.
 - **RESTful API**: Fully REST-compliant endpoints.

+### Warning

+Not all features are fully implemented.
+Currently, only the category and budget management features are complete.

 ## Prerequisites

 - PHP >= 8.2